Field Sales KPIs: 10 Revenue-Driving Metrics

 How to Measure and Improve

-- Formula: (Number of Deals Won / Total Number of Deals Pursued) × 100
+- Formula: (Deals Won / Total Number of Deals Pursued) × 100

 7. Pipeline Coverage Ratio